Mother Vincent Whitty: Religious life in Queensland

-Bishop Quinn's decision to include Whitty in his pastoral plan proved to be inspirational, and under her leadership the Sisters of Mercy were able to make a positive contribution to the growth of the Catholic community throughout Queensland.
+Bishop Quinn's decision to include Whitty in his pastoral plan proved to be inspirational, and under her leadership, the Sisters of Mercy were able to make a positive contribution to the growth of the Catholic community throughout Queensland.

 Later life

 Following an attack of bronchitis, Whitty died at All Hallows' Convent in Brisbane on 9 March 1892.
-Her funeral service was held in Cathedral of St Stephen, Brisbane and she was buried in the Nudgee Catholic Cemetery.
+Her funeral service was held in the Cathedral of St Stephen, Brisbane, and she was buried in the Nudgee Catholic Cemetery.

 Legacy

 She left behind "a group of 222 Sisters in 26 schools of 7000 students and welfare institutions protecting some 200 children" (Mercy Women, 2001, p. ix).
 A Mercy Training College for teachers had also been established at Nudgee.
 In addition to the various educational institutions founded under her leadership, the Sisters of Mercy of Brisbane form an independent congregation within the tradition of Catherine McAuley.
 A street in Canberra was named after her, in honour of her contribution to Australian education.
 A thesis about Whitty's influence on education in Queensland was also completed in 1969 at the University of Queensland.